-I didn’t live in some far off country where honor killings are common, and I’m not a time-traveling witch or heretic.
-I was just a church girl from rural Arkansas who graduated high school in 1999.
+I wasn’t a time-traveling witch or heretic.
+I was just a church girl from rural Arkansas.

 I had sex with my boyfriend.

 Some of the members of my church were Christian Reconstructionists.
-In order to understand what happened, you first have to understand Christian Reconstructionism.
+To understand what happened, you first have to understand Christian Reconstructionism.

 That doesn’t sound so bad, right?
 Under this belief, almost everyone will eventually be a Christian.
 However, their end-times theology leads directly to their next belief.
 Christian Reconstructionists believe that one day we will all live under a theocracy.
 When that day comes, civil government will reinstate all the Old Testament laws.